 Q: My culture looks wierd, is it okay?

 Check out our gallery of healthy and unhealthy cultures below (click on a picture to enlarge it) and see if your culture looks like any of these.
-If you're still not certain your brew is progressing as it should, please send an email with a picture to firstname.lastname@example.org and we're happy to give a second opinion!
+If you're still not certain your brew is progressing as it should, please send an email with a picture to email@example.com and we're happy to give our opinion!

 A healthy culture may have brown, stringy or blob-like debris attached to it.
 It can be bumpy or smooth, and have clear dots or bubbles.
-When you drop your new culture into the brew jar, it can sink to the bottom, float in the middle or on top - all location are just fine and will ferment your kombucha just the same.
+When you drop your new culture into the brew jar, it can sink to the bottom, float in the middle or sit on top - all locations are just fine and will ferment your kombucha just the same.

 Q: What is the importance of temperature when brewing?

 It's fine if your brew drops as low as 68 degrees.
 However, if it goes below 68 degrees for an extended period of time it can be more prone to develop mold, as the bacteria and yeasts will start to go to sleep.
 The colder it is, the longer it will take to brew.
 And vice versa, the warmer it is, the faster it brews.
+If you live in a cold climate or keep your house cooler, we highly recommend investing in a Kombucha Heating Wrap - it will keep your brew jar in the perfect temperature range.
+We use them year round in Madison, WI!

 If your home is very warm in the summer time, its important to keep your brew jars somewhere cooler they won't get too warm.
 It's best to not let your brewing jars stay above 84 degrees for too long or your yeasts will begin to overpopulate and throw your brew out of whack.